 When you apply moisturizer, it adds an additional layer of protection to your "leaky skin" while giving it time to repair itself.

-Even after the eczema has completely resolved, regular moisturizers is the key to prevent it from recurring.
+Even after the eczema has completely resolved, regular moisturizers are the key to prevent it from recurring.

 How much moisturizer to put?
 My answer is that you can never apply too much.
 As a rule of thumb, I get patients to apply moisturizers within 30 minutes after they shower, 3-4 times a day.